 Derzhavin Poems: Selected poems translated into English as a free pdf ebook, with facing Russian text, notes, biography, references and audio recordings.

 Gavril Romanovich Derzhavin (1743-1816) rose from penniless obscurity to the highest offices of state, but is remembered today as Russia's greatest poet before Pushkin.
-Derzhavin's poetry is powerfully and distinctly his.
-By force of inspiration, this minor aristocrat completed the hopes of eighteenth century predecessors like Katemír, Trediakovsky and Lomonosov, and lived long enough to hear Pushkin recite his first poems, recognizing a talent that would usher in a new sensibility.
-Derzhavin is best known for his odes, into which he packed a great deal of elegy, humour and satire.
-To our ears, the poems are rather high-minded and over-long, but they are also exceptionally accomplished and powerful.
+By force of inspiration, this minor aristocrat completed the hopes of eighteenth century predecessors like Katemir, Trediakovsky and Lomonosov, and lived long enough to hear Pushkin recite his first poems, recognizing a talent that would usher in a new sensibility.
+Thew poet is best known for his odes, into which he packed a great deal of elegy, humour and satire.
+Though seeming rather high-minded and over-long, they are also exceptionally accomplished and powerful.

 A free ebook: translations of Derzhavin poems in pdf format.